bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter1 - Gameplay/1 - Adevntures Among the Isles.md

 ### ENVISION AND ACT
 As the fight proceeds, envision the current situation and how you take action (if in control) or how you react to your opponent or other perils (if in a bad spot).
 In solo mode, your stats and moves cover your ship and your individual exploits, and you switch between those perspectives.
 When playing with allies, that framing may change from moment to moment as appropriate.
 But keep in mind that commanders of the isles are often people of action, as likely to take the wheel or hammer a plug into a leaking hull as they are to issue orders from the quarterdeck.

 Some broad actions and related moves are listed below, but these are not the totality of your options.
 Use the fury and chaos of the fight to introduce complications and opportunities.
 Envision the situation, decide your action, and make the move.
 Let the outcome feed into the framing of the next action for you and your allies.
 Make things happen.
-See the _Starforged_ rulebook (pages 182–197) for [[_Combat Moves|combat move details]].
+See the _Starforged_ rulebook (pages 182–197) for [[_SF_CH3_Combat Moves|combat move details]].

 | Action | When in control… | When in a bad spot … |
 | --- | --- | --- |